andrewcio/talentforlife/readme.md

 ### Steps

 1. Inventory your time, decide on what you can donate and prepare yourself by setting realistic goals
-2. Find your state in the sidebar
+2. Find your state in the list of pages
 3. Using the email template below, reach out to one, or many, of these organizations

 ```